CHAPTER THIRTY-THREE—LEADS

 His hand tightened on it.
 He raised his arm to hurl it across the room, smash it to pieces against the wall, but he couldn’t bring himself to follow through.

 He thumped the back of his head once against the door.
-Finally, he typed, I didn’t tell her anything, just got emotional.
-I’m sorting it out.
+Finally, he typed, I didn’t tell her anything important.

 The pager beeped again.